Photo Credit: Churchill House

 1. Haunted Weekends at Noggins Farm

-The Haunted Weekends at Noggins Farm are created by DARTNS Haunted House team every year and they are sure to scare and give chills to all those who enter.
+The Haunted Weekends at Noggins Farm are on every year, and they are sure to scare and give chills to all those who enter.
 Every year, the haunted weekends are a crowd-pleaser, so they just keep getting bigger and better.

 Details